Lipen/bdd-rs/examples/model_checking/docs/theory.typ

   Techniques that seemed impractical decades ago --- SAT solving on millions of variables, IC3's inductive invariant synthesis --- now form the backbone of industrial verification.
   Understanding when and how to apply each technique remains as much art as science, requiring both theoretical knowledge and practical experience.
 ]

+= Conclusion: From Theory to Practice

+This document has presented the theoretical foundations of symbolic model checking with BDDs: from the basic idea of representing sets as Boolean functions, through the mechanics of image computation and fixpoint iteration, to the algorithms for CTL model checking and the practical optimizations that make it all work.

+The theory is elegant: temporal logic reduces to fixpoint computation, fixpoints reduce to iterated Boolean operations, and Boolean operations have efficient BDD implementations.
+This chain of reductions transforms the seemingly intractable problem of exhaustive state space exploration into practical verification of systems with $10^20$ states or more.

+But theory alone isn't enough.
+Successful verification requires understanding when BDDs work well (regular structure, local dependencies) and when they struggle (arithmetic, irregular logic).
+It requires knowing the right optimizations (early termination, conjunction scheduling, dynamic reordering) and recognizing when hybrid approaches combining multiple techniques yield the best results.

+The `bdd-rs` library provides the core BDD data structure and operations needed to implement these algorithms.
+With hash consing for canonical representation, operation caching for efficiency, and a clean API for composing operations, it gives you the building blocks to construct model checkers, equivalence checkers, and other BDD-based verification tools.

+What you build on top --- whether it's a CTL model checker, a reachability analyzer, or a custom verification tool tailored to your domain --- depends on understanding the theory presented here and applying it wisely to your specific verification challenges.

+*The journey from theory to working implementation*:
++ Understand your system's structure (is it regular? arithmetic-heavy? control-dominated?)
++ Choose appropriate encodings (variable ordering matters!)
++ Implement the core algorithms (image, fixpoint, CTL operators)
++ Add optimizations incrementally (start simple, optimize where needed)
++ Measure and iterate (BDD sizes, iteration counts, bottlenecks)
++ Know when to try alternatives (if BDDs struggle, understand why)

+Symbolic model checking with BDDs represents a remarkable success story in computer science: elegant theory yielding practical impact.
+Hardware bugs found, protocols verified, safety properties proven --- all made possible by the simple idea of manipulating sets symbolically.

+As you implement verification tools using `bdd-rs`, remember: the algorithms are straightforward, but their behavior depends critically on problem structure.
+Understanding that relationship --- between your system's nature and the BDD's performance --- is the key to effective verification.